-The Climate Change Policy & Action Plan are being developed and are due to be submitted to the States before the end of this term.
-As part of this, the Committee for the Environment & Infrastructure has participated in events with other jurisdictions and are looking to demonstrate to the community how everyone can do their bit to mitigate climate change.
+The Committee for the Environment & Infrastructure participated in events with other jurisdictions and are looking to demonstrate to the community how everyone can do their bit to mitigate climate change with local research and engagement.

 Climate Change Summit 2019